PurpleKingdomGames/pkg-website/website/draft/deriving-elm.md

 - Want to test a model update?
 Call `update` with a known model and message, and you should always get the same result.
 - Want to test the rendering?
 Give `view` a known model and you should get the same HTML representation every time.
-- Events/messages always and only ever go from the view back around to the update function.
+- Events/messages always and only ever go from the view, back around to the update function.

 Our API is still nice and simple, and at first glance, seems to cover all the requirements for a basic GUI app.
+A calculator, perhaps, or a simple game.

 > Note that everything up to this point is true for Tyrian and Indigo, but this is where Indigo begins to deviate from the traditional Elm architecture.
-The up-coming concepts are still worth understanding even if you're particularly interested in Indigo.
+The up-coming concepts are still worth understanding even if you're more interested in Indigo than Tyrian.

 ### Need 5: Side effects

 Unfortunately our elegant little architecture won't be enough for anything beyond simple applications.
-A calculator, perhaps.

 In the real world of web apps and GUIs, you usually need to be able to perform 'side effects' in order to do more meaningful work.

 Side effects are anything that breaks out of your nice comfortable application loop and interacts with the outside world in some way.
-Examples include such activities as writing logs, making HTTP calls, calling JavaScript, and saving data to local storage.
+Examples include such activities as writing logs, making HTTP requests, calling JavaScript, and saving data to local storage.

 Ok, first question: _When_ are we going to want to do side effects?
 Instinctively you'd probably say something like "when someone presses a button" or "as a result of some calculation".

 In our current setup, pressing a button produces a `Msg`, so maybe we could generalise that to "after we process a message"?

-There is one other time you might want to perform a side effect too, which is on application startup.
+...but there is one other time you might want to perform a side effect too, which is on application startup.
 Perhaps you need to call a web service to load some data to populate the homepage of your app.
-You don't want to wait for a user interaction, you just want to do it immediately.
+You don't want to wait for a user interaction, you want to do it immediately.

 So in fact, we'd like to be able to run a side effect _whenever we produce a model_.